 I wanted to try something a little different and new and make each point awarded equivalent.
-That means instead of having homework average being a certain percentage of the score, instead, it is weighed equivalently with a grand total of 500 points being awarded throughout the course.
-That means that there will be 100 points allotted for Professionalism and Participation, with the last bit being 100 points for homework.
+That means instead of having homework average being a certain percentage of the score, instead, it is weighed equivalently with a grand total of 650 points being awarded throughout the course.
+That means that there be 2 tests with 125 points each, one final with 125 points each, one project worth 100 points, 25 points allotted for Professionalism and Participation, 50 points for In-class activities, with the last bit being 100 points for homework.